 - Write the word in a fun font using Google Slides.

-- Create a Google Drawing that students can create (this option is part of the escape room).
+- Use Google Drawing that students can create (this option is part of the escape room).

-- Create a hand-lettering piece and make it your screen saver.
+- Make it a hand-lettering piece and add it to your screen saver.